- Enrolment Services

 warning We do not accept cryptocurrency

-We notice that there has been some third-party service providers which have falsely advertise that Simon Fraser University accepts cryptocurrency as a form of payment.
-In fact, we do not accept payments by cryptocurrency.
+We noticed that some third-party service providers have falsely advertised that SFU accepts cryptocurrency as a form of payment.
+We do not accept payments by cryptocurrency.
 We will not be held responsible for any fees incurred for such payments or returns.
 Please make appropriate arrangements and pay using the acceptable payment options.

 - Undergraduate tuition fees